Chart Color Schemes

 Box Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Box Hill's population is approximately 27,174 as of November 2025.
-This figure represents an increase of 4,333 people since the 2021 Census, which reported a population of 22,841.
-The change was inferred from the estimated resident population of 26,708 in June 2024 and an additional 1,262 validated new addresses since the Census date.
+Box Hill's population was approximately 27,174 as of November 2025.
+This figure reflects an increase of 4,333 people since the 2021 Census, which reported a population of 22,841.
+The change is inferred from the estimated resident population of 26,708 in June 2024 and an additional 1,262 validated new addresses since the Census date.
 This results in a population density ratio of 3,876 persons per square kilometer, placing Box Hill in the top 10% of national locations assessed by AreaSearch.
-The area's 19.0% growth since the 2021 census exceeds both the SA4 region (8.3%) and the national average, indicating it as a growth leader.
-Overseas migration was the primary driver of population gains during recent periods.
+The area's growth of 19.0% since the 2021 census exceeded both the SA4 region (8.3%) and the national average, indicating it as a growth leader.
+Overseas migration was the primary driver of population gains in Box Hill during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to the SA2 level.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on projected demographic shifts, Box Hill is forecast to experience significant population increase in the top quartile of national areas.
-By 2041, the area is expected to grow by 10,068 persons, marking a total gain of 35.2% over the 17-year period.
+By 2041, Box Hill is projected to have a population increase of 10,068 persons based on the latest annual ERP population numbers, reflecting a total gain of 35.2% over the 17-year period.

 Frequently Asked Questions - Population